heywoodlh/heywoodlh.io/_posts/2022-01-31-How-To-Run-A-Honeypot.md

 layout: post
 published: true
 permalink: how-to-run-honeypot
-tags: all, linux, security, honeypot, heralding
+tags: [ linux, security, honeypot, heralding  ]
 ---

 I decided to run a honeypot for fun, to see what interesting things I would see.
 Maybe at some point I'll share the details in a list and perhaps build some automation fun around the data gathered.